getfem/getfem/doc/sphinx/source/userdoc/intro.rst

 allowing a large spectrum of experimentations.
 Numerous examples are available in the ``tests`` directory of the distribution.

-|gf| has no meshing capabilities (apart regular meshes), hence it is
+|gf| has only a (very) experimental meshing procedure (and produces regular meshes), hence it is generally
 necessary to import meshes.
 Imports formats currently known by |gf|
 are |gid|, |gmsh| and *emc2* mesh files.
 However, given a mesh, it is possible to refine it automatically.